 To be the professional association of choice that transforms the Latino and Latina experience in the national healthcare leadership space.

 The Education Committee Member provides assistance by actively participating in the planning and implementation of programs for the educational development of Chapter members.

-The Membership and Networking Committee Member provides support in developing strategies for meeting member’s needs.
-This includes member recruitment/retention activities, orienting members, and helping to organize events to assist in these areas.
+The Membership Committee Member provides support in developing strategies for the chapter to best meet the needs of our membership.
+This includes member recruitment/retention activities, orienting members, and helping to organize and/or support events to assist in these areas.

 The Mentorship Committee Member provides support in the development and coordination of the annual executive mentorship program and related activities.

 The Networking Committee Member organizes programs and activities that help members better get to know and network with each other.
 This includes developing educational and networking activities such as quarterly Breakfast with the CEO events, quarterly After Hours activities, Community/Charity supporting events, Cocktails with the Chiefs events, and more.